 Vermillion Campground sits at the northwest end of Lake Thomas A. Edison in the Sierra National Forest.
-From Fresno, it is a 3 hour drive to the east, crossing over narrow and winding Kaiser Pass Road.
+From Fresno, it is a 3-hour drive to the east, crossing over narrow and winding Kaiser Pass Road.
 Large motorhomes and trailers are not recommended.
 Edison is one in a series of high mountain lakes operated by the Southern California Edison Company.
 The 3½-mile-long lake is most popular for fishing and the surrounding forests for hiking.
-The campground and lake are on the edge of the John Muir Wilderness Area.
+The campground and lake are on the edge of the John Muir Wilderness and the Ansel Adams Wilderness.

 Vermillion Campground has 31 campsites.
 Most sites are intended for tent camping, but a few can accommodate small RVs or those with tent trailers.
 Some sites have slopes making them unsuitable for tents.
 Most campsites have filtered lake views.
 Ponderosa pines offer shade.
 A minimum 2-night stay is required on weekends and 3 nights on holiday weekends.

 General Camping Information

 Not all campsites can accommodate trailers or RVs of all lengths.
 Check carefully on the reservation site when you make your reservation to be sure your vehicle will fit your campsite.
 Opening dates for campgrounds may vary as they are often dependent on weather conditions.

 Campground reservations become available 6 months in advance.

 Designated Accessible sites are usually reserved for people with disabilities who have a vehicle displaying an accessible parking placard or license plate